 Living psychedelically — the ecological function of Ayahuasca

 At an absolute level, separation is an illusion and the potential of the human heart is unlimited.
 The wonderful thing about psychedelics is that they can give us an experiential understanding of these truths.
 But there is a profound difference between having a psychedelic experience, and living psychedelically.
 Love is a verb.

 To know and experience love and light is one thing; to be loving is another.
 Real love has the will to sit with a demon, to hold a stone, to listen to a stranger.
 Real love sees clearly the difference between a threat and a cry for help.
-This love is attentive, chooses to care for the fragile child whose legs ache from standing guard for so many years at the invisible gate between separation and all of the gorgeous slithering dark ecstatic living forces of nature
+This love is attentive, chooses to care for the fragile child whose legs ache from standing guard for so many years at the invisible gate between separation and all of the gorgeous slithering dark living forces of nature

 which you are.

-I believe plant teachers like Ayahuasca have ecological functions, which — if we respect this medicine — we should align ourselves with.
+Plant teachers like Ayahuasca have ecological functions, which — if we respect this medicine — we should align ourselves with.
 One of the primary ecological functions of plant teachers like Ayahuasca is to increase long-term coherence within and between self-organised living systems.
 This is relationship.
 It begins with the living system of the self, with meeting the strangers in our hearts.
 If we cannot turn towards, listen to their cries, tolerate the contradictions… If instead we demonize and abandon them to cosy oblivion… how much of their numinous potential — our potential — Ayahuasca’s potential — will we also abandon?

 –– (Rainer Maria Rilke)